rsiemens/squids/docs/guide.rst

 There are a couple of hooks you can register with your application.

-- ``squids.App.pre_send`` - Runs producer side just before the task is sent to the SQS queue.
+- :meth:`.App.pre_send` - Runs producer side just before the task is sent to the SQS queue.
-- ``squids.App.post_send`` - Runs producer side just after the task is sent to the SQS queue.
+- :meth:`.App.post_send` - Runs producer side just after the task is sent to the SQS queue.
-- ``squids.App.pre_task`` - Runs consumer side after the message is consumed, but just before the task is run.
+- :meth:`.App.pre_task` - Runs consumer side after the message is consumed, but just before the task is run.
-- ``squids.App.post_task`` - Runs consumer side after the message is consumed and the task is run.
+- :meth:`.App.post_task` - Runs consumer side after the message is consumed and the task is run.
-- ``squids.App.report_queue_stats`` - A callback that the command line consumer calls ocassionally with various queue statistics.
+- :meth:`.App.report_queue_stats` - A callback that the command line consumer calls ocassionally with various queue statistics.

 .. code-block:: python